 Throughout Phase One the Governor will continue evaluating the state's progress and, if appropriate, issue a new executive order moving the statewide baseline to Phase 1.5.
-Phase 1 began on may 4, 2020.
+Phase One began on May 4, 2020.

 Throughout Phase 1.5 the Governor will continue evaluating the state's progress and, if appropriate, issue a new executive order moving the statewide baseline to Phase Two.
-Phase 1.5 will begin on May 18, 2020.
+Phase 1.5 began on May 18, 2020.

 Throughout Phase Two the Governor will continue evaluating the state's progress and, if appropriate, issue a new executive order moving the statewide baseline to Phase Three.
-This will occur no sooner than June 1, 2020.
+This will occur May 22, 2020.

 Throughout Phase Three the Governor will continue evaluating the state's progress and, if appropriate, issue a new executive order moving the statewide baseline to Phase Out.
-This will occur no sooner than June 15, 2020.
+This is anticipated to begin on June 8, 2020.

-Once the state is in PhaseOut, the Governor will issue additional guidelines to explain the health metrics that will trigger an elimination of all statewide restrictions.
-This will occur no sooner than June 29, 2020.
+Once the state is in PhaseOut, the Governor will

+issue additional guidelines

+to explain the health

+metrics that will trigger

+an elimination of all

+statewide restrictions.
+This

+is anticipated to begin on

+June 22, 2020.